- Todo español

 For routine issues (gum, tardies, etc.) Profe Carlson will log issues.
 If incidents are persistent students will have a consequences related to the routine to help build new habits.

-If a student is not managing behavior his/her name will be written on the board/in my notebook.
-Names are kept in the log from Friday to Friday.
-Repeated reminders to correct behavior will result in a consequence which is assigned on an individual basis with regard for the type of infraction.
+If a student is not managing behavior repeated reminders to correct behavior will result in a consequence which is assigned on an individual basis with regard for the type of infraction.

-Level 1 consequences are simply meant to be a reminder that a student's behavior has disrupted the class and s/he needs to correct the behavior.
+Level 1 consequences are simply meant to be a reminder that a student's behavior has disrupted learning opportunities and student needs to correct the behavior.

-It often involves simple tasks such as picking paper garbage off the floor, Listing problematic behaviors, or staying outside of class briefly.
+It often involves simple tasks such as picking paper garbage off the floor, Listing problematic behaviors, or briefly taking a break.

 Level 2 & 3 consequences are involve a higher time investment to compensate for a larger disruption in class and again vary depending on the infraction